 If you manage your own teams and have noticed trends like this, putting a firm stop to it is important.
-That being said, don’t take an iron fist to it—you need your employees to buy into this process.
+That being said, don’t take an iron fist to it—you need to be wise with the way you hold yourself accountable.
+Your employees need to buy into this process.

 Accountability and personal transformation with mindfulness

 At the risk of sounding biased, mindfulness is one of the most powerful personal development tools I’ve come across because self-awareness sits at the heart of it.